Are you here because you’re procrastinating some task by reading this piece? If yes, then that’s great! Read on.

-Samuel Taylor Coleridge, the most beloved poets of all time, yet one of the least motivated writers.
-He had a hard time focusing on things & most of the time failed to produce anything lengthy for this publishers!
+- Samuel Taylor Coleridge, the most beloved poets of all time, yet one of the least motivated writers.
+He had a hard time focusing on things & most of the time failed to produce anything lengthy for these publishers!
 “Kubla Khan” his most loved work we all know is incomplete.

 Maybe you’re thinking by now that “Correlation doesn’t imply causation!” that’s fair, but what all the above stories show is in spite of their procrastination these people succeeded in significant ways!

 “You can’t just turn on creativity like a faucet.
 You have to be in the right mood.

 What mood is that?

 Producing a blog in praise of procrastinators can be a little contentious, as it’s tough to deny the fact that procrastination has upsides too.

 Minor episodes of procrastination can be fine, but as it continues over a long period, it can lead to some extreme cases.
 Here is a more balanced view of both the benefits & adverse effects of procrastination.

 Putting Things Off Reduces Stress Levels But Only At Level One.
 According to researchers, “Procrastinators may enjoy a healthy, stress-free life when deadlines are far off, but they suffer more than other people when deadlines are imminent.”

 Most of the digital marketers put things off at first and enjoy a stress-free timetable as compared to those who start off working right away & keep stressing till the task is completed.